-- The lifestyle the default investment option for the Fund; - Cash Fund fund with the lowest expected return before costs; and - World (ex UK) Equity Index Fund fund with a significant amount of assets invested and the highest assumed investment return.
+- The lifestyle the default investment option for the Fund; - Cash Fund fund with the lowest charges (excluding AVC funds); - World (ex UK) Equity Index Fund fund with a significant amount of assets invested.

 The Trustee has taken account of the statutory guidance on 'Reporting costs, charges and other information: guidance for trustees and managers of occupational pension schemes' when preparing these illustrations.
 The assumptions used to calculate the illustrations are included at the end of this statement.
 It is important to note that the projected fund values are shown in today's terms.
 The figures are produced for illustrative purposes only and are in no way guaranteed.